Last Updated on November 3, 2020 by worldoftravelswithkids

 The Bugis MRT station is one block away – about 5-6 minutes’ walk for little legs!

 If you want to discover more about Singapore and the different areas, we suggest picking up a Singapore travel guide.
 Below are some of our favorites.
 Click each one for current prices.

-The Bugis Village Hotel Singapore is most definitely not the most glamorous hotel in Singapore, and the main reception area always looked a bit empty.
+The Bugis Village Hotel Singapore is most definitely not the most glamorous hotel in Singapore, and the main reception area always looked a bit empty and cavernous.
 At other times it was full of guests from all around Asia and the hotel had many people from neighboring countries staying, including Indonesians and Indians.
 We loved the international feel.

 There is a great swimming pool area where we spent plenty of time each day, playing with kids from Indonesia and India.
 It was not a huge swimming pool, but we find that our kids just like being wet!
 A small swimming pool has the bonus of being able to keep them within arm’s reach at all times.

 There is also a gym on the seventh floor if you are looking for a workout.

 Places to eat near to the Bugis Village Hotel Singapore